 - Is the profile active? – If a profile is active it is a waste that is still being generated.

 - Has the generation process changed in any way since the initial generation or last review?

 - Have any new chemical constituents been added, removed or replaced?

 - Are there any RCRA codes that need to be added or removed?

 - Have the above amendments altered the shipping information?

 Certain states require facilities to submit specific documentation describing their waste generation and composition.
 Whomever is responsible for handling this paperwork should keep a hard copy of waste stream profiles and supporting analytical data on hand at your facility.
 These will act as a record of all waste amendments and general waste activity.
 Having a designated location for these documents will assist in keeping paperwork in order if the EPA were to ever audit your facility.

 Maintaining current and accurate waste stream profiles is an important safety measure as well as a cost-efficient practice.
-When communicating to your employees the hazardous waste regulations and procedures, be sure to address the issue of potential fines and penalties to the company for non compliance.
-All employees should be aware of potential risks, as well as what to do in the event of a hazardous waste related emergency.
+When communicating to your employees the hazardous waste regulations and procedures, be sure to address the issue of potential fines and penalties to the company for non-compliance.
+All employees should be aware of potential risks, as well as what to do in the event of a hazardous waste-related emergency.

 Inaccurate waste stream profiles ultimately lead to an increased cost when disposal facilities discover changes to waste compositions.
-This leads to off-specifications and full waste rejections and the result is additional shipping and processing fees.
+This leads to off-specification and full waste rejections and the result is additional shipping and processing fees.
 Keeping your waste stream profiles accurate and reviewing annually is an important part of running a successful environmental management system.